PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 ```

-- `EventTriggerAction`, its purpose is to subscribe events given a `PipeboxConfig` and to process them.
+- `EventTriggerAction`, its purpose is to subscribe to events given a `PipeboxConfig` and to process them.

 ```csharp
   public class EventTriggerExample : EventTriggerAction<string>